 Links in the posts table

-links="all"to make all possible links in the table clickable.
+allto make all possible columns in the table clickable (this is the default).

 - You can also use any combination of the following keywords, as a comma-separated list: